 - Strike While The Iron Is Hot

 5.)
-Food Trucks Have Low Startup And Overhead Costs
+A Food Truck Has Low Startup And Overhead Costs

 This is one of the biggest reasons why so many entrepreneurs and business owners alike are joining the food truck industry, and it’s a solid reason for restaurant owners to join as well.